quynhethereal/eeet2582-frontend/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# npm install
+# Install all the dependecies

+`npm install`
-install all dependencies into the project.
+- install all dependencies into the project.

-# npm run dev
+# Run the application

+`npm run dev`
-run the application.
+- run the application.

-please read this doc for more detail (https://vitejs.dev/guide/)
+- please read this doc for more detail [link](https://vitejs.dev/guide/)

+# Deploy the application

+`npm run build`
+- the output will be stored at "disk" folder.

+# Test the App Locally

+`npm run build`, then `npm run preview`

+- The vite preview command will boot up a local static web server that serves the files from dist at http://localhost:4173.
+It's an easy way to check if the production build looks OK in your local environment.